SymbioticEDA/MARLANN/docs/isa.md

 Manipulating the base pointers:

-- SetLBP: Set the load base pointer to MADDR.
+- SetVBP: Set the variable base pointer (VBP) to MADDR.

-- AddLBP: Add MADDR to the load base pointer.
+- AddVBP: Add MADDR to the variable base pointer (VBP).

-- SetBBP: Set the bias base pointer to MADDR.
+- SetLBP: Set the load base pointer (LBP) to MADDR.

-- AddBBP: Add MADDR to the bias base pointer.
+- AddLBP: Add MADDR to the load base pointer (LBP).

-- SetSBP: Set the load base pointer to MADDR.
+- SetSBP: Set the store base pointer (SBP) to MADDR.

-- AddSBP: Add MADDR to the load base pointer.
+- AddSBP: Add MADDR to the store base pointer (SBP).

-- SetCBP: Set the coefficient base pointer to CADDR.
+- SetCBP: Set the coefficient base pointer (CBP) to CADDR.

-- AddCBP: Add CADDR to the coefficient base pointer.
+- AddCBP: Add CADDR to the coefficient base pointer (CBP).

 Storing results: